Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 Some time ago, you would trace noticeable and obvious differences between Next.js and Gatsby.
 With time passing, they’ve become more and more similar so it’s not that easy to decide which one to use in a particular project.
 Still, there are some crucial points in which they differ, and that’s why we’ll dig deeper into the topic.

-We have two tools growing, technically, from different roots.
-Gatsby is the static generator that’s becoming a more complex tool, and Next is the server-side generator that’s being enriched with static options on the way.
-These days, their paths crossed.
-What are the possible implications?
 And with such different backgrounds, are Gatsby and Next still somehow similar?
 Yes, to some point.
 So what do they have in common?

 They help with bettering the web performance, UX, and SEO

-They are often used in Jamstack development
+NextJS and Gatsby are often used in Jamstack projects

 Both Next and Gatsby are perfect at creating static websites, and this is one of the factors that determine the Jamstack approach to web and app development.